nostromo-rtc/Nostromo/README-EN.md

 - 🔒 **Rooms** (conferences) can be protected with **password**.
 You can join the room by entering the password manually, but you can join by using a special link with the hash password included.

-- 🎙️ You can capture **the microphone**, **webcam** or **computer/window screen** (if it's Chrome, you can also capture a tab in the browser and, if desired, you can capture the sound of the computer or tab).
-Please note that you can select **the resolution or frame rate** of the video stream when capturing a webcam or screen (from 240p to 1440p).
+- 🎙️ You can capture **the microphone**, **webcam** and / or **computer (or window) screen** (if it's Chrome, you can also capture a tab in the browser and, if desired, you can capture the sound of the computer or tab).

+- 🔥 **Unique** (or just rare) feature to **simultaneously** capture **multiple webcams** (video devices).

+- 🎞️ You can select **the resolution or frame rate** of the video stream when capturing a webcam or screen (from 240p to 1440p, for some resolutions you can select 5, 30 or 60 frames per second).

 - 📋 During the conference, you can write in **chat**, as well as send **files** (you can send several files at a time).

 - 📎 File uploading is implemented based on the `TUS` protocol, so it **resumes** when the upload is interrupted, moreover, you can stop the upload, and then **continue it from the same place** even after a few hours.

+- 📜 **Optional chat history** - you can create a room (or change the parameter of already created room) that will not save the chat history (messages) for additional privacy and security.

 - 🔨 **Admin functions** - you can create, edit and delete rooms.
+Clear chat history, remove files of room.
 Also you can disable video or audio coming from a conference participant, change the user name, kick the user from the room, block the user by IP address.

 - ⏸️ The captured microphone can be **paused and unpaused** without recapturing the microphone.